What You Need to Know About Changing Your Inca Trail Permits

 What happens to your permit if you don't go on your hike?

 Your spot will go empty.
 The Peruvian government is not interested in getting in the business of changing permits and hike reservations.
-Although the rest of the modern world functions in a travel industry that has accepted, and even capitalized on our propensity to want the flexibility to make changes in flights and hotels, the Peruvain government is not willing to go there.
+Although the rest of the modern world functions in a travel industry that has accepted, and even capitalized on our propensity to have the flexibility to make changes in flights and hotels, the Peruvain government is not willing to go there.
 Can you blame them?
 I see an opportunity to increase revenue because many of us are willing to pay extra for the privilege of changing our plans.
 But not everyone shares that interest.

 What good is the permit if you can't go on the hike?